 optimizing the interior to the sloped ceilings in the living room

 Since sloped ceilings are present on both sides of the living room, the sofa section is placed in the middle, where the ceilings are highest.
-The area in front of the balcony window is great for a small home office spot, while the lower ceiling areas are perfect for wall shelving and a subtle floor lamp.
+The area in front of the balcony window is great for a small living room home office spot, while the lower ceiling areas are perfect for wall shelving and a subtle floor lamp.

 The white fabric sofa is paired with a rustic black coffee table and a black and white area rug that provides a lot of texture to the interior of this rustic loft apartment.
 The wall behind the sofa is used for a black storage module, which adds a lot of contrast against the beige limewash walls and the white sofa.